 Wellness coaches help their clients feel better and achieve their health goals.
 They often have a broader scope of work than health coaches, although some use the terms interchangeably.

-One way of distinguishing them is that wellness coaches focus more on the “softer” factors behind peak health, such as spirituality and stress management.
+One way of distinguishing them is that wellness coaches focus more on the “softer” factors behind peak health.
+For example:

 Life Coaches vs. Wellness Coaches